iluvjava/Maths/Notebook 2.0/AMATH 503/Common PDEs B.C Catalogs.md

 And this will assert that $\cos(\lambda_n L) = 0$.

-And for the time domain, the basis function must be compared with the intial conditions.
+And for the time domain, the basis function must be compared with the initial conditions.

 $$
 \frac{T''}{T} = -\lambda_n^2\implies T = A_n \sin(\lambda_n t) + B_n\cos(\lambda_n t)